-When you are trying to establish your B2B marketing budget, there are a variety of factors you need to consider.
+When you are trying to establish your B2B digital marketing budget, there are a variety of factors you need to consider.
 While it helps to look at industry benchmarks, each business situation is unique.

 Well-established market leaders take different marketing approaches than start-ups.
 High-growth industries may spend a disproportionate amount on marketing to take advantage of emerging market conditions while low-growth industries may take a longer view of the market.